 Building better futures for young refugees through education

 The emergency evacuation that recently unfolded in Afghanistan once again placed a spotlight on the plight of the world’s refugees.
 It is a recurring crisis.
 In fact, the United Nations High Commission for Refugees estimates that of the 82.4 million people forcibly displaced from their countries in 2020 due to persecution, conflict, human rights violations, or other events, thirty-five million were under the age of 18.
-That’s a staggering number of young people forced to live without the support, structure, and safety of their communities and unable to move beyond their present circumstances.
+That’s a staggering number of young refugees forced to live without the support, structure, and safety of their communities and unable to move beyond their present circumstances.

 Tragically, education, which is so essential for young people to achieve their full potential, is overlooked when considering the welfare of refugees.

 While working in Angola in the late 2000s, I saw firsthand the downstream consequences for people who grew up in refugee camps or far from their home communities with limited to no access to education.
 Make no mistake: Fleeing to neighboring countries allowed those young people to avoid forced conscription, brutal and violent war, and in many cases death.
 But few had the opportunity to pursue education beyond elementary school, and this no doubt hampered the post-war development of Angola, a country that experienced one of the longest civil wars of the twentieth century.

 The current situation in Afghanistan is equally as urgent and dire.
 Afghan students and academics are under daily threat.
 We have not forgotten the attacks in 2016 on the American University of Afghanistan, when fifteen people were killed and at least fifty injured, including students, professors, and staff.